Gallopsled/pwntools/docs/source/intro.rst

 Setting Logging Verbosity
 -------------------------

-You can control the verbosity of the standard binjitsu logging via ``context``.
+You can control the verbosity of the standard pwntools logging via ``context``.

 For example, setting